huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/creating-a-basic-project-system-part-1.md

 ### <a name="to-initialize-the-project-factory"></a>Proje fabrikasını başlatmak için

-1. *SimpleProjectPackage.cs* dosyasında aşağıdaki `using` yönergeyi ekleyin.
+1. *Simpleprojectpackage. cs* dosyasında aşağıdaki `using` yönergeyi ekleyin.

     ```csharp
     using Microsoft.VisualStudio.Project;